Table & Shelf Styling, What To Buy

 The Luxury Standard: What High-End Homes Actually Use

-Walk into any high-end home on the Upper East Side, and you'll likely find one of a few names in the china cabinet: Bernardaud, Hermès, Raynaud.
-These aren't trendy brands — they're institutions.
+Walk into any high-end home on the Upper East Side, and you will likely find one of a few names in the china cabinet: Bernardaud, Hermès, Raynaud.
+These are not trendy brands.
+They are institutions.

-Bernardaud, in particular, appears in almost every luxury home I've worked in.
-Founded in Limoges, France in 1863, they've been making porcelain for over 160 years.
-There's a reason: the quality is unmistakable.
+Bernardaud, in particular, appears in almost every luxury home I have worked in.
+Founded in Limoges, France in 1863, they have been making porcelain for over 160 years.
+There is a reason: the quality is unmistakable.
 The weight in your hand.
 The way light hits the glaze.
 The precision of the gold detailing.

-The Bernardaud Constance Salad Plate is a perfect example of timeless design — clean lines, delicate gold rim, versatile enough for any occasion.
-I've seen these plates at intimate family dinners and formal galas alike.
+The Bernardaud Constance Salad Plate is a perfect example of timeless design: clean lines, delicate gold rim, versatile enough for any occasion.
+I have seen these plates at intimate family dinners and formal galas alike.

 For those building a complete luxury collection, the Bernardaud Grenadiers 5 Piece Place Setting represents the gold standard.
-Yes, it's an investment — expect to pay $200+ for a single plate.
-But I've worked in homes where these sets have been in use for thirty years — still beautiful, still relevant, still the foundation of every dinner party.
+Yes, it is an investment (expect to pay $200+ for a single plate).
+But I have worked in homes where these sets have been in use for thirty years: still beautiful, still relevant, still the foundation of every dinner party.

 At a slightly more accessible luxury tier, Villeroy & Boch Manoir 18-Piece Dinnerware Set offers European craftsmanship with classic French country charm.
 And the Mikasa Trellis Gold Rim Bone China delivers that coveted gold-rimmed look at a mid-range price point.